What is Fabric?

 Aleph

-Aleph is an early-stage venture capital fund that partners with entrepreneurs to scale their companies into globally recognized brands.
-They invest across various sectors including transportation and logistics.
+An early-stage venture capital fund that partners with Israeli entrepreneurs to scale companies into globally recognized brands, with a strong track record in the transportation and logistics sectors.

 What's next for Fabric?